Harvey Weinstein retrial ends with mistrial on rape charge

 "Rape can happen in relationships — and in dynamics where power and manipulation control the narrative," Mann said in a statement Wednesday.

 Manhattan prosecutor Nicole Blumberg said Mann will be ready to go to trial a third time after the judge ended deliberations.
-A new trial date has not been set.
+A new trial date has not been set, but the next status hearing was scheduled for July 2.

 Juror alleges harassment, threats during apparently tense deliberations